What’s Arctic Greenland Really Like? Ask a Local Gen Z-er

 When a cruise ship docks in a major city, shore excursions are often slickly packaged and managed.
 If you’re landing in a remote port that receives only a few ship calls a week, the experience is less predictable.

 Sometimes the excursion is an unexpected delight.
-On an Arctic cruise around Greenland last summer, a visit to Nuuk, the island’s largest city, provided a disarming glimpse into Greenlandic culture and perspectives.
-Our guide for an hour-long coach tour was the then 18-year-old named Niklas Andersen, a member of Generation Z, born 1997 to 2012 (and pictured in the photo above).
-As our bus, a local public transport bus, pulled away from the pier, the droll but charming high schooler invited the 20 or so visitors aboard to ask him about his hometown.
+On an Arctic cruise on Silversea’s Silver Wind last summer, a visit to Nuuk, the island’s largest city, provided a disarming glimpse into Greenlandic culture and perspectives.
+Our guide for an hour-long coach tour was an 18-year-old named Niklas Andersen, a member of Gen Z (born 1997 to 2012) pictured in photo at top.
+As our bus — a local public transport bus — pulled away from the pier, the droll but charming high schooler invited the 20 or so visitors aboard to ask him about his hometown.

 Here’s how Niklas introduced himself: